thejokers69/-fruit-grading/README.md

 - **Data Visualization:**
   Interactive charts (bar, line, and pie) to display key metrics like acidity, Brix (sugar content), and fruit quality trends.
 - **Geographic Mapping:**
   Integration of maps to visualize the location of fruit samples.
 - **Sample Management:**
   Secure storage and retrieval of fruit sample data with filtering and searching functionality.
 - **Real-Time Updates:**
-  Dynamic data updates using WebSockets for seamless user experience.
+  Dynamic data updates using WebSockets for seamless user experience (not included: real-time update tools).
 - **Reports and Statistics:**
-  Generate downloadable reports in various formats (e.g., PDF, Excel).
+  Generate downloadable reports in various formats (e.g., PDF, Excel) (not included: detailed report generation tools).
 - **Role-Based Access Control (RBAC):**
   Secure access with role-specific permissions.